 It’s the day, the ninth of the Hebrew month of Av, on which a series of Jewish tragedies took place, notably the destruction of the First Temple in 586 BCE and the destruction of the Second Temple 656 years later, in 70 CE.

-Tisha B’Av 2012 begins at sundown on Saturday, July 28, ending on sundown Sunday, July 29.
+Tisha B’Av 2019 begins at sundown on Saturday, August 10, and ends at sundown on Sunday, August 11.

 We Jews should’ve known this day was no good when, on it, Moses’s spies came from the Promised Land with reports of a terrible place littered with walled fortresses and roamed by angry giants.
 Moses ordered his doubting emissaries killed, but the curse of Tisha B’Av lived on: the First Temple was destroyed on this day in 586 BCE.
 The Second Temple suffered the same fate exactly 656 years later, in 70 CE.
 Sixty-five years after that, in 135 CE, the Bar Kokhba revolt failed, its leader was killed, and its flagship city, Betar, was destroyed.
 Then, one year later, Jerusalem itself was burned, the Temple area plowed, and the fate of the Jews sealed for millennia.
 As if further insult was needed, in 1492, King Ferdinand of Spain signed the Alhambra Decree, setting Tisha B’Av as the deadline for all of Spain’s Jews to leave for good.

 Coming at the end of the Three Weeks of mourning, which began with the 17th of Tammuz, Tisha B’Av signifies the conclusion of the period known as Bein Hameitzarim, or between the straits, a time of reflection and abstinence from pleasure.